bazzy22/bazzy22/README.md

 # Hi there 👋
-I'm Manuel, a Computer Engineering student from Italy, studying at UNIPD
+I'm Manuel, a **Computer Engineering** student from Italy, studying at UNIPD
 - 🌱 I’m working on my thesis
-- 💬 I’m currently interested in machine learning, AI, computer vision and automation
+- 💬 Passion for AI/ML with knowledge of generative models
-- 🫡 I'm looking for internships in the fields above while I complete my studies
+- 🫡 I'm looking for internships in **AI/ML, computer vision and automation** while I complete my studies

 ## 🤖 Most used languages and tools
-Java, C++, Python, OpenCV, Numpy and more
+Java, C++, Python, OpenCV, TensorFlow, Git, SQL, NoSQL, basic understanding of cloud platforms (AWS) and always ready to learn more